villasenor/MMM-Comics/README.md

 | --- | --- |
 | `updateInterval` | Set to desired update interval (in ms), default is `3600000` (10 hours). |

-Heavily inspired by the awesome MagicMirror plugin [DailyXKCD](https://github.com/Blastitt/DailyXKCD).
+Based on andrecarluccis [MMM-DailyDilbert](https://github.com/andrecarlucci/MMM-DailyDilbert), which was heavily inspired by [DailyXKCD](https://github.com/Blastitt/DailyXKCD).
+Many thanks to both of them for their great modules!